These goat cheese recipes are the best way to eat the creamy, tangy cheese: from pasta to pizza, everything’s better with a little goat cheese.

 A quick weeknight meal, this healthy pita pizza with goat cheese and tomato is as simple as it is tasty.
 It’s topped with creamy goat cheese and juicy heirloom tomatoes, then sprinkled with fresh herbs.
 A pita pizza can be prepared in the time it takes to preheat your oven, and baked in a little over 10 minutes!
 It tastes like it’s taken hours to prepare, even though it’s the definition of simple.

 Goat cheese on Brussels sprouts?
 Why not!
-We love Brussels sprouts roasted in a very hot oven so that they become blackened and crisp.
-Here we’ve mixed our Brussels sprouts with a store-bought mild harissa, a North African red pepper sauce that adds big flavor.
-Then of course we’ve topped them with dollops of creamy goat cheese.
-Not long ago, we would have frowned at the thought of Brussels sprouts on my plate.
-These days, the little green guys are seeing a big comeback: even as part of goat cheese recipes!
+These are roasted in a very hot oven so that they become blackened and crisp.
+Dollop with mild harissa, a North African red pepper sauce that adds big flavor.
+Then of course crumble over chunks of creamy goat cheese.
+These days, Brussels sprouts are seeing a big comeback in popular opinion: this is one of the most delicious ways to eat them!

 Goat cheese makes any pizza better, and this one is full of colorful (and dare I say, healthy) topping ingredients: peppers, tomatoes, red onion, and everyone’s favorite: the avocado!
 A thin layer of our easy homemade pizza sauce makes a savory base.
 Then add the kicker: dollops of creamy goat cheese.
 Sprinkled with strips of peppery fresh basil, it’s downright heavenly.